10 Thargelia 3364 AR (16 January 2198), T'Selien Spaceport, Armali/Thessia

 A female human paced down the access ramp from her ship, out into the busy spaceport concourse.

 Even on Thessia, where physical beauty was commonplace, she attracted attention.
-Tall, slim but generously curved, she carried herself like a trained athlete.
+Tall she was, slim but generously curved, with the carriage of a trained athlete.
+Her skin was pale, her eyes an unforgiving blue like that of ancient glacial ice.
+Her black hair was very long, tied in a single braid that fell to the small of her back.
 She wore a light armored bodysuit that hugged her form, all in shining black with gold accents.
 Her high-heeled boots gave her walk a feline air, clicking emphatically with each step.

-A petite asari stepped forward, from where she had been leaning against a wall: pale-blue skin, insect-wing pattern of white dapples across her face, smoky silver eyes with dark rims, and a flat-black combat bodysuit in typical commando style.
+A petite asari stepped forward, from where she had been leaning against a wall: pale-blue skin, insect-wing pattern of white dapples across her face, smoky silver eyes with dark rims, and a flat-black commando's bodysuit.